henrik42/rmi-examples/README.md

 ```0.0.0.0:40487``` (and not ```127.0.0.1:40487```).
 This may be what
 you want or not.
 Opening a listening socket on ```127.0.0.1``` and not
 on ```0.0.0.0``` is a simple way to keep remote clients from
-connectiong to your RMI services.
+connecting to your RMI services.

 All these details are controlled by the
 ```java.rmi.server.RMIServerSocketFactory``` and the